-In contrast, lower rainfalls occurred in East Equatoria, Eastern Jonglei, West Kordofan, North Darfur, El Gezira states and in particular northern White Nile, where conditions have been fairly dry for the past month or so.
+In contrast, lower rainfalls occurred in East Equatoria, , North Kordofan, North, West Darfur, Sennar, El Gezira states and in particular northern White Nile.

-In relative terms, most southeastern parts registered above average rainfall, in particular, border of Jonglei, Lakes, East Equatoria, and parts of upper Nile.
-In West and North Darfur and Kassala rainfall was above average as well.
-In contrast, in the east of Sudan - Gedaref, Sennar, El Gezira, Blue Nile, in West Kordofan and also in Great Bahr-el-Ghazal, rainfall was below average.
+In relative terms, most southern parts registered above average rainfall, in particular, Jonglei, Lakes, East, West Equatoria, and parts of upper Nile.
+In West Kordofan, South Darfur and Kassala rainfall was above average as well.
+In contrast, in the Sennar and Upper of Blue Nile were below the average.